menga

 It did.
 Now I had that nice slinky feel I was looking for.

+At this point I needed a spacer.
+I drove to Guitar Center and bought a Fender Stratoacster string guide set.
+Nobody sells the spacers individually.
+You have to buy the whole string tree set.
+This means you spend 10 bucks for something that's literally worth about 25 cents.
 Yes, I could have bought just the spacer for cheap at a hardware store, but I didn't want to deal with the issue of having a spacer set too high or too low.
 The one Fender makes is exactly correct for their headstock and nut, so I paid the ridiculous 10 bucks just to get that stupid thing.

-The string guide is now raised, resulting in less string tension.
+After installation, the string guide is now raised, resulting in less string tension.
 Problem solved.

 Why does a string guide spacer affect string tension so much?